- Go Hiking

 Views, Swimming, Fees, Cliffs

 Turn right and follow the Castle Point Carriage Road, which continues to climb gradually.
 Soon, you'll reach an open area, the site of a former golf course, with views of the Catskills to the north.
-After passing a post on the left, which marks a route leading to the Hamilton Point Carriage Road, there are views to the left over the Palmaghatt Ravine.
+After passing a side trail on the left, which leads to the Hamilton Point Carriage Road, there are views to the left over the Palmaghatt Ravine.
 Soon, you'll reach Kempton Ledge, with excellent views across the ravine and over the Wallkill Valley beyond.
 The large boulder visible on the other side of the ravine is known as Patterson's Pellet.

-The carriage road turns right and begins a steady descent, immediately passing the southern end of the Blueberry Run Trail (marked by a sign).
-In the next three-quarters of a mile, the carriageway makes several sharp turns (skiers should exercise care).
-At a hairpin turn to the left, the orange-blazed Rainbow Falls Trail leaves to the right.
+The carriage road, now joined by the Sharwangunk Ridge Trail, turns right and begins a steady descent, immediately passing the southern end of the Blueberry Run Trail (marked by a sign).
+In the next three-quarters of a mile, the carriage road makes several sharp turns (skiers should exercise care).
+At a hairpin turn to the left, the orange-blazed Rainbow Falls Trail (along with the Shawangunk Ridge Trail) leaves to the right.
 After passing under the dramatic ledges of the overhanging Battlement Terrace, the Castle Point Carriage Road arrives at a junction with the Hamilton Point Carriage Road.
 Bear right, continuing to follow the Castle Point Carriage Road.

-Soon, the unmarked Slate Bank Carriage Road leaves to the left, and a short distance beyond, you'll reach a junction with the Lake Awosting Carriage Road.
+Soon, the Wolf Jaw Trail leaves to the left, and a short distance beyond, you'll reach a junction with the Lake Awosting Carriage Road.
 To the left, this carriage road leads in about half a mile to a swimming area on Lake Awosting, open during the summer.
 If you would like to take a swim, turn left at this junction; otherwise, bear right, now following black blazes instead of the blue blazes that have marked the route up to this point.
 You'll soon reach a beautiful viewpoint to the left over Lake Awosting - another good spot for a break.

 A little over a mile from the power line, you'll reach an open area known as the Orchard (some old fruit trees from the former orchard may still be seen).
 Then, after a short, gentle climb, you'll pass an excellent north-facing viewpoint to the left, with the Catskill Mountains visible in the distance.
 Just beyond, the Upper Awosting Carriage Road ends at the Lake Minnewaska Carriage Road, near the swimming area on Lake Minnewaska.
 Turn sharply left and follow the Lake Minnewaska Carriage Road uphill, back to the parking area where the hike began.